ApprenticeAI/frapy/docs/intro/tutorial.rst

 This tutorial will walk you through these tasks:

-1. Creating a new Scrapy project
+1. Creating a new Frapy project
 2. Writing a :ref:`spider <topics-spiders>` to crawl a site and extract data
 3. Exporting the scraped data using the command line
 4. Changing spider to recursively follow links
 5. Using spider arguments

-Scrapy is written in Python_.
-If you're new to the language you might want to start by getting an idea of what the language is like, to get the most out of Scrapy.
+Frapy is written in Python_.
+If you're new to the language you might want to start by getting an idea of what the language is like, to get the most out of Frapy.

 If you're already familiar with other languages, and want to learn Python quickly, the `Python Tutorial`_ is a good resource.